 Supported Platforms: Windows 10, 8.1, 8, 7, XP, Vista and Mac OS X 10.6 – 10.14 (macOS Mojave ).
 Dr.Fone for iOS Discount Link >>

 2. PhoneRescue for iOS – Best for Messages Recovery

 There are lots of data recovery software for iOS devices but few of them is close to PhoneRescue when comes to messages recovery.
 (Based on my test, this app can find more deleted messages than other similar apps, although it cannot recover all deleted items.)

-This app is know for its Compare function which can automatically pick out those files that stored in your iPhone backup file but disappeared from your mobile device.
+This app is known for its Compare function which can automatically pick out those files that stored in your iPhone backup file but disappeared from your mobile device.
 This is good for quickly finding your lost iPhone data from backups.

-Similar to Dr.Fone, PhoneRescue also released one free trial version through which you can scan the deleted data and know whether there are something recoverable.
+Similar to Dr.Fone, PhoneRescue also released one free trial version through which you can scan the deleted data and know whether there is something recoverable.
 However, if you want to preview all deleted items or recover them to your iOS device, you have to pay at least $49.99 to activate the recover function.

 Supported Platforms: Windows 10, 8, 7, Vista, XP, both 32bit and 64bit; macOS Mojave, macOS High Sierra, macOS Sierra, OS X 10.11, 10.10, 10.9, 10.8.

 FonePaw provides mobile users with many useful solutions including the data recovery service we are talking about.
 Its iPhone data recovery app performs a good job in retrieving data for people are regretting deleting files on iPhone and iPad.